 For example, citing journal articles lends credibility from authoritative sources.
 By comparison, citing older materials can illustrate how the understanding of the topic has changed over the years.
 The sample bibliography here includes many online sources, including both URL and DOI addresses, plus one example to show how to cite a source with no date.

 Two Chicago Styles

-The Chicago style citations actually consists of two different styles.
+Chicago style citations actually consist of two different styles.
 First, the author-date style discussed here is generally simpler and more straightforward.
 Secondly, the notes-biblio style is more complex, as it requires footnotes or endnotes for additional information or explanation.